lashkinse/wiper/README.md

 # Description
-An application made for ARK: Survival Evolved servers for wipes.
+An application made for ARK: Survival Evolved for easy server wipes.

 # Configuration
 All configuration is done inside a config file on disk via JSON.